Cherreads

 They moved with professional quiet, footsteps near-soundless on soft earth.
 G6 broke the quiet, voice a low, analytical murmur.

 "A matter of logistics and privilege."
-Edmund's gaze swept surroundings.
+Edmund's gaze swept the surroundings.
 "Every town has a teleportation circle, powered by natural mana.
 Activating requires significant charge and a mage at the palace to receive signal."

 "More often, a single knight group is dispatched.
 All nobles.
-Combat affinities usually powerful enough to drive bandits away."
+Combat affinities are usually powerful enough to drive bandits away."

 "Combat affinities."
 G6 filed the term.
 "Common ones?"